gordonchiang/SMA/README.md

 First, setup the server to generate the certificate and public key by running `python3 server/server.py`
-(this pathing is to ensure the client end can locate the certificant and publick key) When the server application prompt for a passphrase, enter "passphrase" (without quotations) and hit enter, the server would finish setup and start listing to events.
+(this pathing is to ensure the client end can locate the certificant and publick key).
+When the server application prompt for a passphrase, enter "passphrase" (without quotations) and hit enter, the server would finish setup and start listing to events.

 Once the server is up and running, create a client instance by running `python3 client/client.py`